 The petroleum release is limited to the soil and shallow groundwater.
 According to data available in GeoTracker, there are no public water supply wells or surface water bodies within 250 feet of the defined plume boundary.
 No other water supply wells have been identified within 250 feet of the defined plume boundary in files reviewed.
 The unauthorized release is located within the service area of a public water system, as defined in the Policy.
 The affected shallow groundwater is not currently being used as a source of drinking water, and it is highly unlikely that the affected shallow groundwater will be used as a source of drinking water in the foreseeable future.
-Other designated beneficial uses of impacted groundwater are not threatened, and it is highly unlikely that they will be, considering these factors in the context of the site setting.
+Other designated beneficial uses of the affected shallow groundwater are not threatened, and it is highly unlikely that they will be, considering these factors in the context of the site setting.
+Remaining petroleum hydrocarbon constituents are limited and stable, and concentrations are decreasing.
 Corrective actions have been implemented and additional corrective actions are not necessary.
 Any remaining petroleum hydrocarbon constituents do not pose a significant risk to human health, safety or the environment.